 We calculate basic and diluted net loss per share attributable to common stockholders in conformity with the two-class method required for participating securities.
 We consider our Series A and B redeemable convertible preferred stock to be participating securities as in the event a dividend is paid on common stock, the holders of our Series A and B redeemable convertible preferred stock would be entitled to receive dividends on a basis consistent with the common stockholders.
-Under the two-class method, the net loss attributable to common stockholders is not allocated to the redeemable convertible preferred stock as the holders of our redeemable convertible preferred stock do not have a contractual obligation to share in losses.
+Under the two-class method, the net loss attributable to common stockholders is not allocated to the redeemable convertible preferred stock do not have a contractual obligation to share in losses.